-Method PSA{I07} PSA{A21} $\mathrm{CSA}{\sqrt{H},sync}$ au (s) 0.095 0.075 0.173 Coefficient of determination (\mathbb{R}^2) of time constant fitting 0.993 0.958 Coefficient of determination (\mathbb{R}^2) of noise fitting 0.99 - - slope of noise fitting 0.82 - - frequency range of noise fitting (Hz) 3.5-5 - - frequency range of time constant fitting (Hz) 0.01-2 0.01-5 0.01-2 Normalization factor (F_n) 1.017 1.022 - via processing CO_2 data D_3 with the SNR of 2.3.
+The key constraint of the study was that we artificially simulated the various attenuation and SNR conditions.
+Thus, demonstrating the performance of the methods with realworld data is of great importance.
+Accordingly, here we provide an example via processing CO2 data D3 with the SNR of 2.3.
 The power spectra and cospectra of CO_2 and T are shown in Fig. 11.
-The estimated time constants were 0.095, 0.075 and 0.173 s for PSA{I07} , PSA{A21} and $CSA{\sqrt{H},sync}$, respectively.
+The estimated time constants were 0.095, 0.075, and 0.173 s for PSA{I07}, PSA{A21}, and CSA ${\sqrt{H}, \text{sync}}$, respectively.
 The details and statistics of fitting procedures are summarized in Table 2.
-The PSA{A21} fit successfully approximates the noisy CO_2 power spectra ($R^2 = 0.993$), enabling us to assume that the noise is white.
-However, the slope of the linear noise fit of PSA{I07} differs from one (0.82).
-We believe that this is due to the low attenuation, so that the noise cannot become visible similarly as in the case of the artificial data set with low attenuation shown in Fig. 4, resulting in overestimation as it erroneously removes part of the signal together with noise.
-The differences in time constants obtained via PSA and CSA approaches might be attributed to sensor separation, uncertainties in time-lag correction and the use of square-root in CSA.
+The PSAA21 fit successfully approximates the noisy CO2 power spectra ($R^2 = 0.993$), enabling us to assume that the noise is white.
+However, the slope of the linear noise fit of PSA{I07} differs from 1 (0.82).
+We believe that this is due to the low attenuation so that the noise cannot become visible similarly as in the case of the artificial dataset with low attenuation shown in Fig. 4, resulting in overestimation as it erroneously removes part of the signal together with noise.
+The differences in time constants obtained via PSA and CSA approaches might be attributed to sensor separation, uncertainties in time-lag correction, and the use of square root in CSA.